Sosoliso Airlines Flight 1145: Aircraft

-The McDonnell Douglas DC-9 was manufactured in 1972, with 2 Pratt & Whitney JT8D-9A engines, and the serial number 47562/685.
-It entered the Nigerian registration on 12 June 2003, was owned by JAT Airways, and operated by Sosoliso Airlines Ltd. The aircraft certificate was released on 17 March 2005 and would have been due to another check on 27 June 2006.
+The McDonnell Douglas DC-9 operating the flight was manufactured in 1972, with 2 Pratt & Whitney JT8D-9A engines, and the serial number 47562/685.
+It became registered in Nigeria on 12 June 2003.
+The aircraft was owned by JAT Airways, and operated by Sosoliso Airlines Ltd. The aircraft certificate was released on 17 March 2005 and would have been due to another check on 27 June 2006.
 The aircraft was described as airworthy at the time of the accident.

 Passengers and crews

 Flight 1145 was carrying 103 passengers and 7 crew members.
-The majority of those on board were children aged between 12 - 16 year old who were travelling home for Christmas holiday.
+The majority of those on board were children aged between 12 - 16 years old who were travelling home for Christmas holiday.
 Among the passengers were about sixty secondary school students from Loyola Jesuit College in the Federal Capital Territory region of Nigeria.
-At first Loyola Jesuit College students from Port Harcourt traveled between school and their homes via buses using the roads.
+At first, Loyola Jesuit College students from Port Harcourt traveled between school and their homes via buses using the roads.
 Rising crime along roads during the 1990s, however, made parents believe that road travel was too dangerous.
 In 2001, when Sosoliso Airlines began services between Port Harcourt and Abuja, parents placed their children on the flights.

 Also on the flight were two volunteers for Medecins Sans Frontieres/Doctors Without Borders, one of whom was an American and the other was a French citizen, en route to work in Port Harcourt, as well as televangelist Bimbo Odukoya, pastor of the Fountain of Life Church.
 The National President of the Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN), Uche Marcus Okoro who was returning from a union meeting, was also on the passenger list.

-The captain was Benjamin Adekunle Adebayo, a 48-year-old Nigerian with a total flying experience of 10,050 hours with 1,900 of them on the DC-9.
+The captain was Benjamin Adebayo, a 48-year-old Nigerian with a total flying experience of 10,050 hours with 1,900 of them on the DC-9.
 He had his last simulator training at Pan Am International Flight Academy in Miami on 7 July 2005.
-The first officer was Gerad Yakubu Andan, a 33-year-old Ghanaian with a total flying experience of 920 hours which 670 hours were on the type.
+The first officer was Gerald Andan, a 33-year-old Ghanaian with a total flying experience of 920 hours which 670 hours were on the type.
 He had his last simulator training in August 2005 with a result of 'satisfying'.
+The flight was supposed to be his last, after doubting the safety of the airline.